LoRA – low rank adaptation of large language models

 You should probably TRAIN this model on a down-stream task to be able to use it for predictions and inference.

-As we have already seen in the post Fine tuning SLMs we get a warning that some layers have not been initialized.
-This is because in this case, as it is a classification problem and when we have instantiated the model we have told it that we want it to be a classification model with 5 classes, the library has removed the last layer and replaced it with a 5 neuron one at the output.
-If you do not understand this well go to the post that I quote that is better eplicado
+As we saw in the post Fine tuning SLMs we get a warning that says some layers have not been initialized.
+This is because, in this case, as it is a classification problem and when we instantiated the model we specified that we want it to be a classification model with 5 classes, the library has removed the last layer and replaced it with one that has 5 neurons at the output.
+If you don't fully understand this, check out the post I cited for a better explanation.

 LoRAlink image 43

-Before implementing LoRA, we look at the number of trainable parameters that the model has
+Before implementing LoRA, we check the number of trainable parameters that the model has

 total_params = sum(p.numel() for p in model.parameters() if p.requires_grad)